FitSNAP/FitSNAP/docs/source/Lib/index.rst

 Library
 =======

 The FitSNAP library provides a high level connection to FitSNAP methods in external Python scripts.
+The library is designed to provide effective and massively parallel tools for solving atomistic machine learning problems.
+Examples include parallel scraping and calculation of atomistic features to fit a potential, or extraction of this data for other unsupervised and supervised learning tasks with external libraries.
+Familiar users can craft custom atomistic machine learning workflows suited to their particular needs, such as automated active learning procedures and hyperparameter optimizers.
-The library is designed based on instances of :code:`FitSnap` objects with some important points:
+The overall goal of the API is to supply tools needed for solving a wide range of atomistic machine learning problems in a flexible manner.
+API use is based on instances of :code:`FitSnap` objects, noting some important points:

 * Each :code:`FitSnap` instance possesses its own settings, such as hyperparameters.
-* Each :code:`FitSnap` instance possesses its own optional MPI communicator over which appropriate operations, such as calculating descriptors, are parallelized.
+* Each :code:`FitSnap` instance possesses its own optional MPI communicator over which appropriate operations such as calculating descriptors are parallelized, and memory is shared between MPI ranks.
 * All results of collating data, calculating descriptors, and fitting a potential are therefore contained within a :code:`FitSnap` instance; this improves organization of fits and reduces confusion about where a trained model came from.